amburu4159/MechaCar_Statistical_Analysis/README.md

 The design specifications state that the variance of the suspension coils must not exceed 100 pounds per square inch.
 The design specs are within specifications for all manufacturing lots when looking as a total of all lots, with a total variance of 62.3 psi.
-As for the indiividual lots, Lot 1 and Lot 2 are with in spec with variances as variances of 0.98 and 7.5 psi respectively.
+As for the individual lots, Lot 1 and Lot 2 are with in spec with variances as variances of 0.98 and 7.5 psi respectively.
 Lot 3 is out of spec with a variance of 170.3 psi.

 ## T-Tests on Suspension Coils